olivernn/lunr-site/source/guides/getting_started.html.md

 })
 ```

-Now that we have our index created, we can try out some searches:
+Now that we have created our index we can try out a search:

 ```javascript
 idx.search("bright")